 When your plan is complete, you can approach your employee again and provide them with the details of the plan.
 You should help and support them in understanding the plan and assist them in carrying it out.

 It is best to keep checking in with the employee.
-This is because the likely solutions provided are not short-term, but long-term, and it can take time for results to actualize.
+This is because the likely solutions are not short-term, but long-term, and it can take time for results to actualize.

 Feedback and Post-Performance